-1 W. Va.
-Code § 61-14-1(10) (Definitions) defines "patronize" as "giving, agreeing to give or offering to give anything of value to another person in exchange for commercial sexual activity."

 2 W. Va.
+Code § 61-14-1(10) (Definitions) defines "patronize" as "giving, agreeing to give, or offering to give anything of value to another person in exchange for commercial sexual activity."

-Code § 61-14-1(3) defines "commercial sexual activity" as "sexual activity for which anything of value is given to, promised to or received by a person."
+3 W. Va.
+Code § 61-14-1(3) defines "commercial sexual activity" as "sexual activity for which anything of value is given to, promised to, or received by a person."

-3 See United States v.
+4 See United States v.
 Jungers, 702 F.3d 1066 (8th Cir.
 2013).
 In this case, the Eighth Circuit specifically addressed whether the federal sex trafficking law, 18 U.S.C. § 1591 (Sex trafficking of children or by force, fraud, or coercion) applies to buyers of sex with minors.
 Reversing a District of South Dakota ruling that Congress did not intend the string of verbs constituting criminal conduct under 18 U.S.C. § 1591(a)(1) ("recruits, entices, harbors, transports, provides, obtains, or maintains") to reach the conduct of buyers (United States v.
 Jungers, 834 F. Supp.
 2d 930, 931 (D.S.D.
 2011)), the Eighth Circuit concluded that 18 U.S.C. § 1591 does not contain a "latent exemption for purchasers" because buyers can "engage in at least some of the prohibited conduct."
 Jungers, 702 F. 3d 1066, 1072.
-Congress codified Jungers clarifying that the federal sex trafficking law is intended to apply to buyers in the Justice for Victims of Trafficking Act (JVTA) of 2015 Pub.
-L. No. 114-22, 129 Stat 227, enacted on May 29, 2015.
-The JVTA adds the terms "patronize" and "solicit" to the list of prohibited conduct and expressly states, "section 108 of this title amends section 1591 of title 18, United States Code, to add the words 'solicits or patronizes' to
+Congress codified Jungers clarifying that the federal sex trafficking law is

 ... sexual servitude."
-W. Va.
-Code § 61-14-1(14)(A) defines "sexual servitude," in part, as "[m]aintaining or making available a minor for the purpose of engaging the minor in commercial sexual activity."
+However, the definition of "sexual servitude" under W. Va.
+Code § 61-14-1(14)(A) precludes potential application to buyers, defining "sexual servitude," in part, as "[m]aintaining or making available a minor for the purpose of engaging the minor in commercial sexual activity."
 Because the minor must be obtained in furtherance of sexual servitude, however, W. Va.
 Code Ann. § 61-14-2(b) is inapplicable to buyers who seek to directly engage in commercial sex with the minor.

-Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws5 specifically criminalize purchasing or soliciting commercial sex with any minor under 18.

-W. Va.
-Code Ann. § 61-3C-14b (Soliciting, etc. a minor via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; penalties) criminalizes soliciting commercial sex with a minor but only applies to offenders who use a computer; it states,
+West Virginia law criminalizes soliciting commercial sex with any minor under 18 years of age.
+Under W. Va.
+Code Ann. § 61-3C-14b(a), (b)6 (Soliciting, etc. a minor via computer; soliciting a minor and traveling to engage the minor in prohibited sexual activity; penalties),